 Helping a Loved One or Family Member Get Treatment

 Watching a loved one fall into the grips of cocaine addiction can be heartbreaking, frustrating, and angering.
 It is difficult to understand how addiction can overpower another person.
 It’s easy to say, “Just stop,” but addiction isn’t that simple.
-You might think that the coke abuse is nothing more than a passing phase, however, that is typically not the case.
+You might think that the cocaine abuse is nothing more than a passing phase, however, that is typically not the case.
 You’ve started to notice a change in your loved one’s mood, sudden need for money, and increased problems in school or at work.
-It’s time to consider looking into treatment for your loved one.
-Here are some suggestions for ways you can help your loved one seek treatment for cocaine addiction:
+It’s time to consider looking into treatment and rehab for your loved one.
+Here are some suggestions for ways you can help your loved one seek treatment and rehab for cocaine addiction:

 First of all, take care of yourself.
 This might seem selfish, but if you run yourself ragged trying to figure out ways that you can help, you will end up causing more harm than good.
 Take a step back, remember that the problem is not about you, it is about the addict.
 The only way that you can help your loved one is to remain strong, calm, and nonjudgmental.

 Learn about cocaine and addiction: Learning what cocaine does to the brain and the body, it will be easier to confront your loved one about the idea of receiving treatment because you will have facts.
 Also make an effort to learn about addiction; what it truly means to be an addict.
 Keeping this in mind will allow you to confront your loved in one in a helpful manner instead of an accusatory one.

 Understand your role: Your loved one’s addiction is not about you; it is about him or her.
 However, that does not mean that you should find ways to justify the addictive behaviors.
 It is imperative that you do not make excuses for your loved one’s behavior, rather allow them to realize the full extent of what the consequences can be if he or she continues the behavior.